- 2023 UK Digital Excellence Awards—Best Outreach Campaign

-Leading fintech business Wealthify have a disruptive brand purpose, to inspire anyone to build their future wealth.
-The digital investment company exists to democratise investing for the masses regardless of age or circumstance.
+Wealthify is a leading fintech business with a disruptive brand purpose to empower anyone to build on their future wealth.
+The digital investment company exists to democratise investing for the masses regardless of their age or circumstance.

-Keen to further communicate this powerful message, they appointed us to drive organic growth, build reach and referral traffic, whilst crafting campaigns that capture the essence of their ambition for current and potential customers.
+Keen to communicate their core message, they appointed Yard to help drive organic growth, build reach and referral traffic, whilst creating campaigns that capture the essence of their ambition for current and potential customers.